 Entrusted projects within Government departments - same policy.

-Projects entrusted to organizations outside Government (Airport Authority, MTR Corporation Limited, private developers, etc.), sub-vented projects and private projects to be handed over to the Government - align with the BIM adoption/implementation policy of the organizations, but Works Departments to encourage.
+Projects entrusted to organisations outside Government (Airport Authority, MTR Corporation Limited, private developers, etc.), sub-vented projects and private projects to be handed over to the Government - align with the BIM adoption/implementation policy of the organisations, but Works Departments to encourage.

 Mandatory BIM Uses